Clear House Accountants Clear House Accountants

 Basic rules of Service Charges according to the Legislation

 In this section, we will explain the basic rules set out for service charges in light of The Landlord and Tenant Act 1985.
-It lists down all the details about what service charge is along with the requirements to ensure that the service charge is correctly worked out.
+It lists down all the details about what the service charge is along with the requirements to ensure that the service charge is correctly worked out.
 Furthermore, it addresses questions like how landlords should consult their leaseholders or tenants before signing any agreement for work or service, which then gives rise to a service charge.

 According to Section 18 (1) of the Act, a service charge is an amount which tenants or leaseholders are liable to pay as one component or in addition to the building rent.
 It is an amount that can be paid directly or indirectly for services like repair and maintenance, improvements or renovation, insurance, or the landlord’s cost of management.
 The whole or part of the service charge may vary year to year, depending on the rise or fall in the relevant costs incurred.
-Generally, the landlord hires property management companies and professional service charge accountants to avoid complexities of legislation and to carry out their responsibilities effectively.
+Generally, the landlord hires property management companies and professional service charge accountants to avoid complexities of legislation and to carry out their responsibilities effectively.ย

 Demands for Service Charges